RogueMacro/imgui-beef/README.md

 ![Generation](https://github.com/RogueMacro/imgui-beef/workflows/Generation/badge.svg)

-Note: SDL binaries are not automatically generated yet
+Note: SDL binaries are not automatically generated yet.
+Feel free to send me a message on discord (RogueMacro#8595) if you want it to be added soon.
+It is not my top priority at the moment.

 ## Generation